CurveDocs/curve-docs/docs/curve_dao/LiquidityGaugesAndMintingCRV/gauges/LiquidityGaugeV4.md

 # **Permissionless Rewards**
-*LiquidityGaugeV4* opens up the possibility to add permissionless rewards to a gauge by a `distributor`.
+**LiquidityGaugeV4** opens up the possibility to add permissionless rewards to a gauge by a `distributor`.
 When deploying a gauge through the [OwnershipProxy](../../ownership-proxy/overview.md), the deployer (`msg.sender`) is automatically set as the *gauge manager*.
 This address is able to call **`add_rewards`** within the OwnershipProxy contract to add *reward tokens* and *distributors*.

+If the gauge wasn't deployed through the OwnershipProxy, a quick [migration](../../ownership-proxy/StableSwapOwnerProxy.md#migrate_gauge_manager) is required first before adding permissionless rewards.

 !!!tip
     On sidechains, permissionless rewards are directly built into the gauges.
 Whoever deploys the gauge can call `add_rewards` on the gauge contract itself.

-If the gauge was deployed through a factory there needs to be a quick [migration](../../ownership-proxy/StableSwapOwnerProxy.md#migrate_gauge_manager) first to add permissionless rewards.

 ## **Deposit Rewards**

+Before depositing rewards, both the reward token and the distributor need to be set using the `add_rewards` function via the OwnershipProxy.

 ### `deposit_reward_token`
 !!! description "`LiquidityGaugeV4.deposit_reward_token(_reward_token: address, _amount: uint256):`"